Marcel Duchamp

 1964

 In collaboration with Duchamp, Arturo Schwarz opens "Homage to Marcel Duchamp" at Galleria Schwarz in Milan.
 The exhibition features the newly editioned readymades.
-Takes part at documenta III in Kassel.
+Takes part at the Documenta III in Kassel.

 1965